barry-ha/Griduino/docs/ASSEMBLY.md

 ![](img/connectors-img7056.jpg)

-There are two 8-pin DIPs (dual inline package) chips.
-Inspect the silkscreen label to identify which is which.
+To identify the two 8-pin DIPs (dual inline package), inspect the silkscreen label to identify which is which.
 Then look closely for a notch at one end -- this helps locate Pin 1.
-The notch must be oriented the same direction as the semicircle on the PCB.
+The chip's notch must be oriented the same direction as the PCB's semicircle.

 ![](img/dip-chips-img7038.jpg)